For the past four years, I've encountered a lot of clichés about the Swiss: that they are boring, rich, and xenophobic.

 Let's talk about sex...

 Maybe the Swiss are not as boring as some are portraying them.
-According to the Durex Sexual Wellbeing Survey, the Swiss have a higher satisfaction rate than English speakers - and even higher than the Spanish, Italians and Brazilians!
-There, yet another reason to learn speaking Swiss German...
+According to the Durex Sexual Wellbeing Survey, the Swiss have a higher satisfaction rate than English speakers - and even higher than the Spanish, Italians, and Brazilians!
+There, yet another reason to learn to speak Swiss German...

 Work, work, work.

 Switzerland, I love you!
 But sometimes, you make decisions that I don't understand.
 My heart cried a little bit when I learned that in 2012, you voted against the mandatory six weeks of vacation.
 Luckily, you have good chocolate to get back on my good side!

 The oldest house still standing in Switzerland was built in 1287!
 It gets even more impressive: the construction of the Bethlehem House consists of interlocking wooden beams.
 No nails were used as metal was too expensive in those days.

 They've nailed it!

 The list of things which were invented by the Swiss is very long.
 And let me tell you, they are really proud of them!
 Some of the Swiss inventions have been proven to be very effective in upkeeping those smiles: the electric toothbrush, artificial hip joints, and LSD.